fedorajuandy/money_tracker/README.md

 <!-- ANDROID -->
 3. Choose android after setup (the middle green... andorid icon)
 4. Enter app package name from android/app/build.gradle (com.example.bla) + nickname
+While there, change the minSdkVersion to 21 and target to 28
 5. Download google-services.json in android/app
 6. In android/build.gradle (NOTE: DIFF FROM BEFORE), add classpath in dependencies
 7. In build.gradle (app), add apply together with the rest (change into the same format)